bmth-arg-wiki/bmth-arg-wiki.github.io/pages/website/skys-diary.md

 start around the time Skys is kicked out by his parents at the age of 8 and flees to Ingleterra from his home country of [Novosovia](../lore/novosovia).

+There are currently 6 released entries, with 2 entries inaccessible.

 ***

 ## Entries